The Jewish Advocate: History

 Offices of The Jewish Advocate, 15 School St, Boston, 2007.

 The Jewish Advocate was founded in 1902 by Theodor Herzl, a journalist who is considered to be the founder of modern political Zionism.
 Shortly after founding newspapers in Vienna and Basel, Herzl sent his executive secretary, Jacob de Haas, to Boston to create The Jewish Advocate for the purposes of "inculcat[ing] Judaism into the community and progress[ing] the cause of the re-establishment of the Jewish faith and a Jewish state."
 Before May 28, 1909, the newspaper was briefly known as The Jewish Home Journal and then as The Boston Advocate.
-In 1917, when Herzl took the position of executive director of the Zionist Organization of America, he transferred leadership of the newspaper to Alexander Brin.
+In 1917, when De Haas took the position of executive director of the Zionist Organization of America, he transferred leadership of the newspaper to Alexander Brin.

 The newspaper operated out of the former Boston Post building in downtown Boston where the office remains located.
 The Jewish Advocate remains an active 501(c)3 not-for-profit organization.

 In the September 25, 2020 issue, The Jewish Advocate announced it would be "going on hiatus" (but keep the organization and website active), citing decreasing advertising revenue which had "virtually disappeared" due to the COVID-19 pandemic and lagging support from communal organizations and the federation.
 In the announcement, they also said they were developing plans to launch a digital version of the publication, and left open the possibility of resuming publication.
 The newspaper also reached an agreement with NewsBank to add the complete archives of The Jewish Advocate to their digital catalogue and make it available to the public through The Jewish Advocate website.